hathora/hathora-unreal-sdk/README.md

 ## SDK Plugin Usage

 The SDK supports most Hathora Cloud API endpoints, which you can [call manually](#manually-calling-api-endpoints).
-The SDK also provides an easy interface to automatically fetch and ping all available Hathora Cloud regions with the [Get Regional Pings](#get-regional-pings) function.
+The SDK also provides an easy interface to automatically fetch and ping all available Hathora Cloud regions with the [Get Pings For Regions](#get-pings-for-regions) function.

-### Get Regional Pings
+### Get Pings For Regions

+This function takes 4 arguments:
+1. A `TMap<FString, FString>` which maps regions names (whatever you'd like to call them) to URLs
+    - The URLs must include a `:<port>` suffix if using UDPEcho ping type; you can include this suffix for ICMP ping type calls too.
+Hathora servers support ports `443` and `10000` for the UDP echo requests
+    - It's recommended for your backend/matchmaker to provide this map of supported regions; there is a helper function `UHathoraSDK::GetRegionMap()` which provides a hardcoded map of all the regions.
+1. A `EHathoraPingType PingType` of either `EHathoraPingType::ICMP` or `EHathoraPingType::UDPEcho`.
+Both send an ICMP packet; the former uses the ICMP protocol and the latter uses the UDP protocol (expecting an echo response)
+1. A callback with the results
-This function takes an optional second argument `int32 NumPingsPerRegion` which defaults to `3`.
+1. An optional `int32 NumPingsPerRegion` which defaults to `3`

 The SDK will execute the following when calling this function:
-1. Call the `GetPingServiceEndpoints` API call
-2. Send an ICMP echo for each region once in parallel
+1. Send an ICMP packet via ICMP or UDP for each region once in parallel
-3. After receiving a result for **each** region, step 2 is repeated `NumPingsPerRegion - 1` times.
+1. After receiving a result for **each** region, step 2 is repeated `NumPingsPerRegion - 1` times.
 The SDK waits until a result is returned from each region before sending another set of pings to prevent some of the ICMP echos from being ignored/dropped due to subsequent/overlap requests.
-4. After running step 2 a total of `NumPingsPerRegion` times, the minimum is returned for each region.
+1. After running step 2 a total of `NumPingsPerRegion` times, the minimum is returned for each region.
 If a particular region timed out or was unreachable otherwise for each ping, it is omitted from the callback delegate.

-The ICMP pings have a default timeout of `1.0 seconds`; you can change this in the `Edit > Project Settings... > Plugins submenu > Hathora SDK` menu (or just search for `ping timeout`):
+The pings have a default timeout of `1.0 seconds`; you can change this in the `Edit > Project Settings... > Plugins submenu > Hathora SDK` menu (or just search for `ping timeout`):

 ![image](https://github.com/hathora/hathora-unreal-sdk/assets/549323/a40905b3-6058-4290-9c8b-7f9d04b67a01)

 If you want to save the change for your entire project/team, make sure to click the **Set as Default** button at the top; this will save the setting in `Config/DefaultGame.ini` which you can add to your version control.
 If you don't do this, the setting will only apply to your instance of the Unreal project.

-If you [manually call](#manually-calling-api-endpoints) `GetPingServiceEndpoints()`, you will need to execute the ICMP echos yourself.
-You can see an example of this in [HathoraSDKDiscoveryV1.cpp](./SDKDemo/Plugins/HathoraSDK/Source/HathoraSDK/Private/HathoraSDKDiscoveryV1.cpp#L94-L97).

 #### C++

-To call `GetRegionalPings` with C++, you should use the `UHathoraSDK::GetRegionalPings(...)` static function.
+To call `GetPingsForRegions` with C++, you should use the `UHathoraSDK::GetPingsForRegions(...)` static function.
 You can find an example of how to use this in [DemoMenuWidget.cpp](./SDKDemo/Source/SDKDemo/DemoMenuWidget.cpp#L93-L95).

 #### Blueprint

-To call `GetRegionalPings` with BP, you should use the `Get Regional Pings` BP node found under the `Hathora SDK` category:
+To call `GetPingsForRegions` with BP, you should use the `Get Pings For Regions` BP node found under the `Hathora SDK` category:

 ![image](https://github.com/hathora/hathora-unreal-sdk/assets/549323/d5fa78ca-fb38-4fc2-9ab1-716f51aa6ebe)